 School and law enforcement officials have developed a beneficial, cooperative working relationship to enhance school safety.
 The School Resource Officer is in school to assure the peaceful operation of school-related programs.
-School Resource Officers also make presentations to classes and act as resources to staff.
+School Resource Officers also have made presentations to classes and acted as resources to teachers.